I am so ashamed of writing this question, but I am posing it because I really need help. Here is the story:

 So they defeated them by permission of Allah, and David killed Goliath, and Allah gave him the kingship and prophethood and taught him from that which He willed.
 And if it were not for Allah checking [some] people by means of others, the earth would have been corrupted, but Allah is full of bounty to the worlds (Qur’an, 2:251l

-And the battle of Badr where Muhammad and his companions fought in small numbers against their enemies, yet were still able to defeat them by the will of Allah.
+And the battle of Badr where Muhammad and his companions fought in small numbers against their enemies.
+Yet they were still able to defeat them by the will of Allah.

 And already had Allah given you victory at [the battle of] Badr while you were few in number.
 Then fear Allah; perhaps you will be grateful.
 [Remember] when you said to the believers, “Is it not sufficient for you that your Lord should reinforce you with three thousand angels sent down?
 Yes, if you remain patient and conscious of Allah and the enemy come upon you [attacking] in rage, your Lord will reinforce you with five thousand angels having marks [of distinction] And Allah made it not except as [a sign of] good tidings for you and to reassure your hearts thereby.
 And victory is not except from Allah, the Exalted in Might, the Wise (Qur’an, 3:123-126)